HostGator vs InMotion Hosting 2026: The Data-Driven Comparison You Actually Need

 - Hack and malware protection included on business plans

-- Dedicated U.S.-based support team — this is a genuine differentiator, not just a marketing bullet point
+- Dedicated U.S.-based support team — this is an actual difference, not just marketing language

 - Managed WordPress (WP Pro plans) with staging environments